About Us

 Carl and Nancy Logan have passed the land down to the present family of Tom and Joann Logan and their three children, Ben, Katie and Jacob.
 As children, the kids worked hard on the farm and enjoyed showing and participating with their livestock in 4-H. All went on to be Penn State graduates and have focused their careers in the agricultural field, much like Tom and Joann.
 Our oldest son Ben, has a distinct memory of playing street hockey with some of his friends from school: in the middle of the game, his Dad blew in with the pickup truck and said “get in the truck now, we have hay to bale.”
 Ben realized right then that he was different than other kids his age that lived in the community.
 He lived on a farm and work came first!

 Katie is our meat scientist.
 She works in the commercial meat world and helps us understand the properties and interactions of the ingredients in meat such as sausage and bacon or answers the question, “Why do the Denver and Flat Iron Steaks taste so different from other steaks in the animal?”
-Katie is the acid test on ensuring our handling practices are food safe and promotes quality assurance.
 She and her husband, Matt, have three children and live in the heart of America’s cattle world in the Midwest.
 Her husband, also, a Penn State grad, works in the agricultural field in sales.
+They’re home every summer, and if you spot a bunch of kids running around laughing, that’s the cousin crew—finally together again!

 Tom and Joann met at the county fair showing cattle in 4-H more than a few years ago.
 Tom has farmed all his life and Joann is retired from a career with the 4-H Youth Development Program.
 Tom and Joann have taken the farm’s beef sales from freezer beef to a few neighbors to direct marketing and branding Logan Family Farms Natural Dry Aged Beef.
-Tom studies the cattle and hogs and is responsible for sire selection, breeding characteristics and the feeding protocol that makes the meat possible.
-Although Tom says he is turning the farming operation over to the boys, he still seems to have an opinion about any decision that is made on the farm from machinery, crops and of course the animals.
-Joann is enjoying serving as the face of dry aged beef at 8 farmer’s markets and with restaurant and corporate accounts.
-It only seems fitting that life’s wrinkles on her face would correlate to the dry aging process in beef!
-She feels she will be as famous as Betty Crocker some day!
+Tom and Ben work together to study the cattle and hogs, breeding characteristics, and the feeding protocol that makes the meat possible.
+Even though Tom and Joann have transitioned the farm operation over to Ben and Jenn, Tom still provides feedback on decisions made on the farm from machinery, crops and the animals.
+Joann passed down the task of operating the 5 farmer’s markets and corporate accounts to Jenn.
+She is starting to actually have time for retirement since Jenn joined the team.
+Joann is always willing to jump in and help whenever/wherever needed!

 The matriarch of the family is Nancy Logan, Tom’s mother.
 She can tell you lots of stories about the farm.
 She has milked cows, gathered eggs, dressed chickens, grown pumpkins and picked sweet corn until she was 75.
 She remembers the Pennsylvania Turnpike being built through the middle of the farm.
 She helped make pies and breads in the outside bake oven that were sold to the Turnpike construction crew.
 Now in her eighties, she is the keen eye that can drive past the cattle in the pasture and pick out the animal that has a sore foot or is missing her calf.
 She is the official Logan Family Farms Scout!
 Nancy, also met her husband Carl at the county fair and set the trend for the rest of the family.
 Carl was the cattle man and passed along his trade secrets to his boys.
 Carl left us in 2007.